abowfzl/abowfzl.github.io/_pages/about.md

 ## Research Experience 🔬

-<small>As a member of the **Smart Software Lab** at Qom University, Abolfazl has been developing machine learning algorithms for personalized travel planning and exploring AI applications in natural language processing and data analysis.
+<small>As a member of the [**Smart Software Lab**](https://ssl.qom.ac.ir/home/) at Qom University, Abolfazl has been developing machine learning algorithms for personalized travel planning and exploring AI applications in natural language processing and data analysis.
 This hands-on research prepares him for advanced roles in AI and deep learning applications.</small>

 ## Key Projects 💡

-- <small>**Pigeon**: A monolithic, clean architecture .Net project designed to help website owners monitor and manage the status of their web pages while performing data mining to extract insights from news publisher websites.</small>
+- <small>**Pigeon**: A monolithic, clean architecture <a href="https://dotnet.microsoft.com/en-us/">.Net</a> project designed to help website owners monitor and manage the status of their web pages while performing data mining to extract insights from news publisher websites.</small>
     - <small>Key Features:</small>
         - <small>Web crawling and monitoring for real-time status of web pages.</small>
         - <small>Implements Apriori algorithm for data mining insights.</small>